Salvage (Angel)

-"Salvage" is episode 13 of season 4 in the television show Angel, originally broadcast on the WB television network.
+"Salvage" is the 13th episode of the fourth season of the American television series Angel, originally broadcast on the WB television network.
 After discovering Lilah’s dead body, a grieving Wesley breaks rogue slayer Faith out of prison so she can help track down Angelus.
 Meanwhile, Lorne performs a sanctuary spell to keep Angelus out of the hotel while Cordelia—secretly revealed to be the big evil controlling the Beast—confides in Connor that she is pregnant.

 Plot

 Angelus, who has been stalking Lilah, is disappointed when he finds her already dead.
 Wesley and Gunn discover him holding her body, drinking whatever is left of her blood; he escapes through a window, allowing the two to assume he killed her.
 Downstairs, when Wesley and Gunn return to the lobby with news of Lilah's death, Lorne suggests protecting the hotel with the same magic that forbids violence at his club.
 When the group realizes that Angelus could have turned Lilah into a vampire, Wesley offers to prevent her potential rising.

 Angelus visits a demon bar—where he is raucously received—to question the patrons on the whereabouts of the Beast.
 In the basement, Wesley prepares to behead Lilah.
 After an imaginary conversation where he apologizes for their "not-a-relationship", he finally brings down the ax.
 Connor intends to destroy Angelus despite Cordelia's protests, but when he starts to leave, Cordelia faints mid-speech and Connor stops to care for her.